papershredder432/PSPoliceUtilities/README.md

 # PSRMPoliceUtilities
 A RocketMod plugin so your police can do their job (For RP ofc)

-Requires [Uconomy](https://github.com/RocketModPlugins/Uconomy/tree/legacy) to work, (Needed for /bail).
+Requires [Uconomy](https://github.com/RocketModPlugins/Uconomy/tree/legacy) to work.
+Needed for some commands.

 Admins are immune to being jailed by default.